Why Are Nuts Healthy?

-Nuts aren’t just small packets of energy, but also include an abundance of health promoting ingredients.
+Nuts aren’t just small packets of energy, they also include an abundance of health-promoting ingredients.
 They are rich in unsaturated fatty acids and contain amongst others protein, fibre, vitamins, minerals and also secondary plant compounds such as phytosterol.
 The regular consumption of nuts can have beneficial effects on the cardiovascular system and blood lipids (1, 2).
 Here the composition of the fats contained in nuts plays an important role.
 Most of the fats in nuts contain a high proportion of so-called monounsaturated and polyunsaturated fatty acids, which are especially advantageous for our health.
 However, the proportion of these vary depending on the type of nut.
 For example, walnuts contain especially high amounts of polyunsaturated fatty acids (especially the essential omega-3 fatty acid).
 In contrast, macadamia nuts contain predominately monounsaturated fatty acids, and due to their high fat content belong to the most calorific nut variety.

 Nutrition information: Nutritics, 2018